Numerical analysis of grasshopper escapement: Escapement error

 where $E$ is the total energy and $\Delta E$ is the energy lost in one period.
 In order to sustain pendulum motion, the escapement mechanism of a clock needs to provide the lost energy $\Delta E$ in every period by doing work

 where $M_F$ is the moment of force (torque) exerted on the pendulum and $\langle\alpha_1,\alpha_2\rangle$ is the range of pendulum angle where the force is applied.
 However, any force acting upon the pendulum will change its rate, introducing an escapement error $E_E$.

+where $T$ and $T'$ are periods of the free and disturbed pendulum.
+With the above convention, positive $E_E$ indicates larger $T'$ and slower clock speed.
 In general, there are two distinct cases of torque adding energy to the pendulum: \begin{itemize} \item force acting before the pendulum reaches its lowest point $\alpha=0$, directed towards the lowest point, \item force acting after the pendulum reaches its lowest point $\alpha=0$, directed away from the lowest point. \end{itemize} In the first case, the torque adds to the restoring force generated by gravity; therefore, the pendulum acts as though the gravity force was greater and speeds up.
 Torque applied after $\alpha=0$ reduces the "effective gravity" and slows the pendulum down.
 One can use a symmetric range of $\alpha$ to avoid influencing the pendulum speed; in other words, the period is constant if the force is an even function of $\alpha$ \cite{Denny}.
 This is the design goal of a chronometer escapement.

 Intuitively, to reduce the error $E_E$ one needs to minimise the force $M_F$.
 This requirement demands low losses and high Q factor.
 Such result is in agreement with observations in other systems such as atomic clocks, Q factor is a measure of stability (precision) of an oscillator \cite{Bowden}.
 However, some amount of friction is necessary for the pendulum to stabilise at some amplitude A. Moreover, as it will be shown, a pendulum with stronger damping reaches the equilibrium point faster, making it more resistant to random external disturbances.
 Therefore, in the case of mechanical clock, the choice of the optimal Q factor is nontrivial.